 - In a large bowl, whisk together the olive oil/butter and brown sugar.

 - Add the egg, vanilla and cinnamon - beat until combined and fluffy.

 - Add the oats, flour, baking soda and sea salt.
 Stir till just combined.
 Add the seeds, dried fruit and almonds.
 The mixture won't look and feel like your typical cookie dough, but it will hold together when it bakes.

 - Spoon heaped tablespoons of the cookie dough mix onto a greased baking sheet or silicon baking mat and cook for 14-15 minutes.
-Allow the cookies to cool slightly before eating or transferring to a box.
+Allow the cookies to cool and set for 7-8 minutes before eating or transferring to a box.